 The Medical Board of California reviews and is the regulatory agency in connection with licensing of physicians and the quality of care and treatment provided by medical doctors (e.g., negligence), improper prescribing practices, dishonesty (including filing fraudulent insurance claims), violation of drug laws, substance abuse, sexual misconduct, and or aiding and abetting the unlawful practice of medicine by an unlicensed person (otherwise under supervision by a physician).

-We encourage you before discussing your Medical Board of California (MBC) case, whether an investigation by law enforcement, the MBC , the Attorney General’s Office or with anyone else, obtain legal advice; for an experienced Medical Board of California Defense attorney contact Spital & Associates and ask for Sam Spital, Managing Attorney.
-Call now for a FREE Attorney Consultation (619) 583-0350 !
+We encourage you before discussing your Medical Board of California (MBC) case, whether an investigation by law enforcement, the MBC , the Attorney General’s Office or with anyone else, FIRST obtain legal advice as early as possible; for an experienced Medical Board of California “Defense” attorney contact Spital & Associates and ask for Sam Spital, Managing Attorney.
+Call now for a FREE Initial Attorney Consultation (619) 583-0350 !